The Best Socks to Wear With Running Shoes

 Have you ever run in a pair of cotton socks and ended up with a big ol’ blister?
-That’s because cotton does a terrible job of wicking away moisture.
-And by "terrible" we mean it doesn’t wick at all.
+Cotton socks aren’t good for running because they don’t wick away moisture.
 Not cool.
-Cotton soaks up all the sweat and creates hot spots.
+Cotton soaks up sweat and creates hot spots on your feet.
 The longer you run, the worse it gets.
-Thankfully, with a plethora of high-performance running socks on the market, it’s easy to avoid cotton.
-But not all moisture-wicking socks are created equal.
-Here, we present the inside scoop on several of our favorite sock technologies.

 Yep, silver like your jewelry.
 It’s in socks now.
 According to Balega, who uses the metal in a line of performance socks, “Silver interrupts the bacteria cell’s ability to form the chemical bonds essential to its survival.”
 This means that performance running socks made with a silver textile prevent the growth of mold, fungus and other potential foul-smelling bacteria. ...
 And we all know how funky those running shoes can get.

 Compression socks help to keep swelling at bay by increasing circulation and maybe even preventing cramps.
 The medical industry has long used compression socks to help decrease postoperative patient’s chances of getting blood clots, and so it makes sense that the technology transitioned over into the fitness world, albeit with brighter colors.
 The jury is still out whether or not they actually increase your performance, but most runners agree that they feel good.

 Knee-high socks (like these from CEP) with will help keep your calves happy during a long race or travel thanks to graduated compression that gets (slightly) looser the higher up the leg you go.
 Swiftwick and Feetures also make socks with mid-foot-wrapping compression for extra support inside your shoe.